abdeladim-s/subsai/README.md

 subsai-webui
 ```

-And a web page will open on your default browser.
+And a web page will open on your default browser, otherwise navigate to the links provided by the command

 * CLI